renjmindy/COVID19-XRayPneumoniaImageClassifier/README.md

 The data for this project concerns lung xray images for pneumonia.
 The original dataset is from Kaggle.
 I have downloaded the entire dataset for the sake of model training in order to design various architectures and evaluate their performaces as well by fitting to data.
 ⏰
 It is anticipated that this process will take approximately hours (even overnight) to run on a standard machine, although times will vary depending on every individual's particular computer and set up.
-For your reference, downsampled dataset can be found in a subdirectory, **data**, of this repository.

 To build a deep neural network that trains on a large dataset for classification is a non-trivial task.
 In this case, I utilize x-ray images of pediatric patients in order to identify whether or not they have pneumonia.
 The entire dataset comes from Kermany et al. on [Mendeley](https://data.mendeley.com/datasets/rscbjbr9sj/3), although there is also a version on [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) that may be easier to use.